ianjoshi/gtcnn-weather-forecasting/README.md

 ```bash
 python scripts/train.py
 ```
 You can also input the model type.
 Default is set to GTCNN.
+The other choices include 3D CNN.

 ### Evaluation